baldomerocho/wasender/README.md

 ### Using docker and docker-compose

-To run WhaTicket using docker you must perform the following steps:
+To run WaSender using docker you must perform the following steps:

 ```bash
 cp .env.example .env